PostHog/posthog.com/contents/tutorials/cohere-analytics.md

 ## 3. Create insights

 Now that we're capturing events, we can create [insights](/docs/product-analytics/insights).
-Below are three examples of useful metrics you should monitor:
+Below are three examples of useful metrics:

 ### Total cost per model